Parking Signs and Rules

 - safe driving conditions,

 A sufficient road width of 3 metres can be achieved by limiting parking to one side of the street.
 Not providing 3.0m of road space, whether it be parking opposite another car or other side of the road is illegal.

 Driveways also need to remain clear at all times for access requirements, turning manoeuvres and emergency vehicle access.

-- ensures driveways are clear and accessible and
+- Ensures driveways are clear and accessible.

-- cars should park from the end of the curve or splay from a driveway.
+Cars should park from the end of the curve or splay from a driveway.

-If you notice an abandoned or unregistered vehicle parked on street for longer than six months, please report it using our our online Customer Request Management system.
+If you notice an abandoned or unregistered vehicle parked on-street for longer than six months, please report it using our our online Customer Request Management system.

 Multi bay pay meters

 The Multi bay pay meters are easy to use.
 This is how they work: